 Defenses in Georgia for Peeping Toms

 Accident: Peeping tom requires there the accused have the specific intent to commit a crime.
 If the suspect was on another's property retrieving something, such as a dog or ball and saw people in the window, they may not be guilty of peeping tom.
 However, if they stayed there and spied upon the people, then they could be guilty.

 There was no act: If the accused was talking about spying on others but never did it, they cannot be guilty.
 They must be on someone else's property invading their privacy.
 Just talking about it is not enough.

 What are not Defenses

-I didn't see anything: Even if you did not witness anything, you being on someone else's property with the intent of spying on them will be enough to convict.
+I didn't see anything: Even if you did not witness anything, you being on someone else's property with the intent of spying on them can be enough to be convicted.

 I was still on my property: The statute states that a suspect can be on or about someone's property.
 If you were invading someone's privacy even though you were still on your property, you could still be guilty of peeping tom.

-A peeping tom conviction is not one to be taken lightly.
+A peeping tom charge is not one to be taken lightly.
 It will have a significant effect on your future as well as your family's future.
 Contact our offices today for a free case evaluation.
-We are here for you 24/7 including nights, weekends, and holidays.
+Our Georgia Peeping Tom Lawyers are here for you 24/7 including nights, weekends, and holidays.